-Reef Point is the start of the bluff area that stretches north above Moro Beach.
+Reef Point at Crystal Cove State Park is the start of the bluff area that stretches north above Moro Beach.
 You can stick to the bluff trails and boardwalks or you can take the stairs and ramps down to the ocean.

-Driving Directions to Reef Point: Take Pacific Coast Highway to south of the shops at Crystal Cove.
+How to Get to Reef Point at Crystal Cove State Park: Take Pacific Coast Highway to south of the shops at Crystal Cove.
 The entrance to this Crystal Cove State Beach parking area is on the beach side.
 Turn at the light that says “Reef Point.”
 There are two parking lots once you go through this entrance.
 MAP TO REEF POINT AT CRYSTAL COVE STATE PARK

-- Come for the view or come for a walk.
+Come for the view from above on the bluff or come for a walk.

 - Many of the stairs and ramps are super steep for little kids with big drop-offs, so make sure you don’t let them run too far ahead of you.